Retail EDI Glossary

 Every Day Low Pricing (EDLP)

-A pricing strategy that signals to the consumer that an item is rarely on promotion but just is offered at a low price at all times.
-In direct contradiction to a high/low strategy where an item is purposely sold by the retailer at a high price on non-promotional weeks so they can go low on promotion (like 50%) off and therefore see majority of the volume when on promotion.
+A pricing strategy that signals to the consumer that an item is rarely on promotion but instead is offered at a low price at all times.
+This is in direct contradiction to a high/low strategy, when an item is purposely sold by the retailer at a high price on non-promotional weeks, so they can go low on promotion and therefore see the majority of the volume when on promotion.
 EDLP usually matches closely to what the high/low price is when item is sold on promotion.

 Factor